wm-igniters/wavemaker-theme/README.md

 INSTRUCTIONS
 ============
-A tool to create themes for WaveMaker web apps, allowing for dynamic theme changes at runtime.
+With our handy tool, you can effortlessly generate themes for your WaveMaker web apps.
+Not only that, but you can also make dynamic theme changes during runtime, saving you time and effort.
+It's a simple yet effective way to enhance the look and feel of your web applications.

 Install Prerequisites